2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Callahan,B.J. *et al.* (2016) DADA2: High-resolution sample inference from illumina amplicon data. *Nature Methods*, **13**, 581–583.

 Colliard,L. *et al.* (2009) Prevalence and risk factors of obesity in an urban population of healthy cats. *Journal of Feline Medicine & Surgery*, **11**, 135–140.

+Deusch,O. *et al.* (2015) A longitudinal study of the feline faecal microbiome identifies changes into early adulthood irrespective of sexual development. *PloS one*, **10**, e0144881.

 Fierer,N. and Jackson,R.B.
 (2006) The diversity and biogeography of soil bacterial communities. *Proceedings of the National Academy of Sciences of the United States of America*, **103**, 626–631.